 One of the key sections of any business plan is the analysis of the competition.
 I especially love the ones that start and end by saying “We don’t have any competitors.”
 Investors take that to mean either 1) there is no market for your product, or 2) you don’t understand the concept of business and competition.
-Either way you lose.
+Either way, you lose.

-Way back in 1979, Michael E. Porter proposed a Five Forces framework for analyzing the competitive environment which I think still makes a lot of sense today.
+Way back in 1979, Harvard professor Michael E. Porter proposed a Five Forces framework for analyzing the competitive environment which I think still makes a lot of sense today.

-- Threat of new competitors entry.
+- Threat of new competitor entry.
 Startups that target profitable and growing markets with high returns should realize that these will draw many new entrants.
 It will certainly also decrease profitability over time, as well as test your sustainable competitive advantage.
 That leads to switching costs, sunk costs, brand equity, and a host of other considerations, commonly called “barriers to entry.”

 - Bargaining power of suppliers.
 Suppliers of raw materials, components, labor, and services to you can be a source of power over your ability to compete (market of inputs).
 You need to identify substitute inputs, supplier concentrations, and employee solidarity (labor unions), which can limit you or give you the advantage.

-A few years ago, Andrew Grove is credited with postulating a sixth force in the marketplace – government, pressure groups, and the public.
+A few years ago, Andrew Grove is credited with postulating a sixth force in the marketplace: government, pressure groups, and the public.
 This force adds the concept of ‘complementors,’ and has led to the growth of partners and strategic alliances to balance the competitive environment.

 I always remind startups that this section of the business plan should not be a negative one.
 Don’t merely list competitors, with their advantages and head start.
 It’s your opportunity to highlight and emphasize your relative advantages, whether they be price, features, bargaining power, or any of the six forces outlined above.